rebelsky/csc207c/_mps/matrices.md

     +---+                    +---+---+---+
 ```

-Although this approach is straightforward, experience shows that it's easy to let the individual element arrays get out of synch.
-So we might consider other approaches.
+Although this approach is straightforward, two-dimensional arrays are a pain to manage, particularly two-dimensional arrays of values with generic types.

 ### Implementing matrices with single arrays